-Extremely easy to make and gorgeous, this is the best summer frozen dessert ever!
-It's an egg-free, no-churn recipe so there's no need to make a custard on the stove or use an ice cream maker.
+This is the best summer frozen dessert ever and extremely easy to make and gorgeous!
+It's an egg-free, no-churn recipe, so there's no need to make a custard on the stove or use an ice cream maker.
 Whether you add berries or leave it plain, it's a great project to make with kids.
 Simply mix, fill the popsicle molds, freeze and eat!